Skip to Content

 Tell your doctor if you:

-or exercise vigorously for 6 hours before the test.
-On the day of the test,
+or do intense exercise for 6 hours before the test.

-wear loose clothing that does not restrict your breathing in any way.
-You
+wear loose clothing that doesn't restrict your breathing in any way.

-should also avoid food or drinks that have caffeine because it can cause your
+Avoid food or drinks with caffeine.
+Caffeine can cause your

 airways to relax and allow more air than usual to pass through.

-you have dentures, wear them during the test to help you form a tight seal
+you have dentures, wear them during the test.
+They help you form a tight seal

 Lung function tests are usually done in

-special exam rooms that have all of the lung function measuring devices.
+special rooms that have all of the right equipment.
 The

 test is usually done by a specially trained